 - ✓ Set the thermostat no higher than 68 degrees when home and awake. - ✓ Turn down the thermostat at night while sleeping.
-Put extra blankets on the bed if needed. - ✓ Turn down the thermostat when out of the house for more than 4 hours. - ✓ Install a programmable setback thermostat. - ✓ Wear comfortable layers of clothes instead of turning up the thermostat. - ✓ Add rugs to areas with cold floors in order to increase comfort without turning up the thermostat. - ✓ Apply for Weatherization if household is determined to be low-income, or other helpful programs, if not already participating.
+Put extra blankets on the bed if needed. - ✓ Turn down the thermostat when out of the house for more than 4 hours. - ✓ Install a programmable setback thermostat. - ✓ Wear comfortable layers of clothes instead of turning up the thermostat. - ✓ Add rugs to areas with cold floors in order to increase comfort without turning up the thermostat. - Apply for Weatherization if household is determined to be lowincome, or other helpful programs, if not already participating.
 Reassure the household that there is no cost to them.

-Households energy actions related to water use:
+Households' energy actions related to water use:

 - ✓ Set water temperature to approximately 120 degrees. - ✓ Take shorter showers.
 If the kids are the culprits here, rewards for shorter showers can have an impact! - ✓ Rinse dishes in cold water in a pan, not under running water. - ✓ Repair leaky hot water faucets (if not a program measure).
-Repair to cold faucets can also help by reducing a household's water bills. - ✓ Install high efficiency showerheads (if not program measures.) - ✓ Wrap electric hot water heaters in unconditioned spaces (if not a program measure). - ✓ Insulate 3 feet of input ("cold") pipe leading into hot water heater, and 6 feet of output ("hot") pipe (if not a program measure).
+Repair to cold faucets can also help by reducing a household's water bills. - ✓ Install high efficiency showerheads (if not program measures). - ✓ Insulate 3 feet of input ("cold") pipe leading into hot water heater, and 6 feet of output ("hot") pipe (if not a program measure).
 Heat in the tank sometime siphons out of the tank into the input pipe as well as the cold pipe.

-Household energy actions related to these appliances:
+Household energy actions related to sump pumps, well pumps and dehumidifiers:

-- ✓ Repair the discharge hose on a sump pump. - ✓ Repair a well pump. - ✓ Explore ways to solve moisture problems that create the need for dehumidifiers, such as gutter repairs, bathroom vent use or repairs, or plastic over dirt in crawlspaces.
+- ✓ Repair the discharge hose on a sump pump. - $\checkmark$ Repair a well pump. - Explore ways to solve moisture problems that create the need for dehumidifiers, such as gutter repairs, bathroom vent use or repairs, or plastic over dirt in crawlspaces.